Best Life Insurance for Frequent Travelers

 Key Features Travelers Should Look For

-- Worldwide Coverage: Confirm that the policy covers all countries, not just domestic incidents.
+• Worldwide Coverage: Ensure the policy provides protection in all countries, not just your home nation.

-- Activity Coverage: Adventure sports and extreme activities may require special riders.
+• Activity Coverage: Adventure sports or extreme activities may require special riders to be fully covered.

-- Portability: Ensure coverage remains valid if you move abroad permanently.
+• Portability: Confirm the policy remains valid if you relocate abroad permanently.

 Example: Choosing Coverage as a Frequent Traveler